 Bachelors Degree or any combination of education and experience that qualify a candidate for this position.

 Compensation and Benefits

 Our offices are located in Tukwila, WA.
-This position will work partly remotely until King County enters Phase 4, and will need to go into the office 1-2 times per week to process and mail court documents.
+This position will work partly remotely until King County enters Phase 4, and has option of being partially remote permanently.

 Please send cover letter and resume to firstname.lastname@example.org.
 Applications will be accepted until the position is filled.

 Family Law CASA is an equal opportunity employer and does not discriminate against any employee or applicant for employment based on race, color, religion, national origin, age, gender identity or expression, sex assigned at birth, ancestry, citizenship status, mental or physical disability, genetic information, sexual orientation, veteran status, or military status.